nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ## Marcy

   * **Optional:** If you don't have a Brace then kill the guy with the Sprain yourself  on a monster encounter and run away.
-  * **Optional:** If you didn't get the Ivory Helmet drop get the Bronze Helmet on the next room after Luccia (The room with the eye)
+  * **Optional:** If you didn't get the Ivory Helmet drop get the Bronze Helmet on the next room after Luccia (The room with the eye, chest nearest to you)
   * Head up to Karsh's Room (2nd door up the stairs) and talk to the chest 20 times for Dragoon's Gauntlet.
   * Menu
     * Serge - Equip